aws/aws-connected-device-framework/documentation/docs/projects/assetlibrary/templates-user.md

-`oneOf` | The data is valid if it matches exactly one of the schemas as defined by this array `anyOf` | The data is valid if it matches one or more of the schemas as defined by this array `allOf` | The data is valid if it matches all of the schemas as defined by this array `if/then/else` | Allows for implementing conditional logic, both as part if defining properties and defining required fields.
+`oneOf` | The data is valid if it matches exactly one of the schemas as defined by this array `anyOf` | The data is valid if it matches one or more of the schemas as defined by this array `allOf` | The data is valid if it matches all of the schemas as defined by this array

 Examples: